csev/dj4e/assn/paw_admin.md

 under the `Web` tab and `Reload` the web server to re-read your updated configuration.
 There is not harm in reloading your web application too often.

-If you want to wipe out your database and start over, do the following:

-    cd ~/django_projects/locallibrary
-    rm db.sqlite3
-    python3 manage.py migrate

-Also reload your application on PythonAnywhere.

-This will wipe out all of your tables and the data in those tables and create fresh and empty tables.

 If you are using git
 --------------------